mohamed-taman/Harvest-Bank/README.md

 ### Required software

 The following are the initially required software pieces:
+1. **Maven**: Apache Maven is a software project management and comprehension tool, it can be downloaded from here https://maven.apache.org/download.cgi

-1. **Git**: it can be downloaded and installed from https://git-scm.com/downloads.
+1. **Git**: it can be downloaded and installed from https://git-scm.com/downloads

-2. **Java 15 EA**: it can be downloaded and installed from https://jdk.java.net/15/.
+1. **Java, JDK 15 RC**: it can be downloaded and installed from https://jdk.java.net/15/

-3. **curl**: this command-line tool for testing HTTP-based APIs can be downloaded and installed from https://curl.haxx.se/download.html.
+1. **curl**: this command-line tool for testing HTTP-based APIs can be downloaded and installed from https://curl.haxx.se/download.html

-4. **jq**: This command-line JSON processor can be downloaded and installed from https://stedolan.github.io/jq/download/.
+1. **jq**: This command-line JSON processor can be downloaded and installed from https://stedolan.github.io/jq/download/

 Follow the installation guide for each software website link and check your software versions from the command line to verify that they are all installed correctly.